projectriff/riff/rfc/rfc-001-lightweightRFCprocess.md

 Much inspiration for this proposal has been drawn from [Apache Geode's RFC process](https://cwiki.apache.org/confluence/display/GEODE/Lightweight+RFC+Process), which in turn draws from Phil Calçado’s [Structured RFC Process](https://philcalcado.com/2018/11/19/a_structured_rfc_process.html).

-All RFCs are submitted via PRs to the [github.com/projectriff/riff](https://github.com/projectriff/riff) repo which will be merged when approved.
+All RFCs are submitted via PRs to the [github.com/projectriff/riff](https://github.com/projectriff/riff) repo which will be merged when:
+- The `Reviewed By` date has elapsed
+- The RFC author has summarized the discussion in the PR thread.
+- concensus has been reached about the state ("Accepted/Dropped").

 ### Collaboration
 Comments and feedback should be provided on the PR.